medined/perl-5-by-example/perl_5_by_example/web-servers.md

 So far we've been looking at examining the server log files in this chapter.
 Perl is also very useful for creating the web pages that the user will view.

-<H3><A name="Example: Generating a What's New Page">Example: Generating a What's
+### Example: Generating a What's New Page

-New Page</A></H3>One of the most common features of a web site is a What's New page.
+One of the most common features of a web site is a What's New page.
 This page typically lists all of the files modified in the last week or month along with a short description of the document.
 <P>A What's New page is usually automatically generated using a scheduler